 Look out for the changes in guidelines:

-Coding and billing guidelines are constantly being changed and updated, along with changes in the pain management reimbursements.
+Coding and billing guidelines are constantly being changed and updated, along with changes in pain management reimbursements.
 Insurance payer’s requirements for documentation are also being updated, and they require more detailed & specific patient documentation.
 Along with policy changes, codes for pain management are also being updated annually.
 This requires the healthcare providers and physicians to be up-to-date regarding all the updates and changes of each payer’s guidelines to avoid any errors.
 Mistakes in medical billing and coding directly affect the revenue cycle and reimbursement rate of the healthcare practice.

 Tips for improving revenues for pain management practice: